MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/governance.md

 ![Diagram that shows the landing zone governance design.](../../enterprise-scale/media/lz-design.png)

-The design area review explores the considerations and recommendations that help you make informed decisions as you plan your landing zone.
+Explore the following considerations and recommendations to make informed decisions as you plan your landing zone.

 The governance design area focuses on the design decisions in the landing zone.
-Also, the [Govern methodology](../../../govern/index.md) of the Cloud Adoption Framework gives guidance for governance processes and tools.
+For information about governance processes and tools, see [Governance in the Cloud Adoption Framework for Azure](../../../govern/index.md).

 The Govern methodology consists of five disciplines: